cults/craster/README.md

 Craster
 =======

-Turns 3D models into a set of PNGs.
+Turn 3D models into a set of PNGs.

-Rasterizes the models thanks to JSC3D, takes captures thanks to CasperJS and PhantomJS.
+Rasterization thanks to JSC3D, browser emulation thanks to PhantomJS and captures thanks to CasperJS.

 Usage
 ------